-We have made these proxy materials available to you on the internet or, upon your request, have delivered paper proxy materials to you, because the board of directors of Ardelyx, Inc., or the Company, is soliciting your proxy to vote at the 2015 Annual Meeting of Stockholders, or the 2015 Annual Meeting, or any adjournments that take place.
-The 2015 Annual Meeting will be held on June 11, 2015 at 8:30 a.m. local time at the Company's headquarters at 34175 Ardenwood Blvd., Suite 200 (2nd Floor), Fremont, CA 94555.
-As a stockholder, you are invited to attend the 2015 Annual Meeting and are requested to vote on the proposals described in this proxy statement.
-However, you do not need to attend the 2015 Annual Meeting to vote.
+We have made these proxy materials available to you on the internet or, upon your request, have delivered paper proxy materials to you, because the board of directors of Ardelyx is soliciting your proxy to vote at the 2016 Annual Meeting of Stockholders, or the 2016 Annual Meeting, or any adjournments that take place.
+The 2016 Annual Meeting will be held on June 2, 2016 at 8:30 a.m. local time at the Company's headquarters at 34175 Ardenwood Blvd., Suite 200 (2nd Floor), Fremont, CA 94555.
+As a stockholder, you are invited to attend the 2016 Annual Meeting and are requested to vote on the proposals described in this proxy statement.
+However, you do not need to attend the 2016 Annual Meeting to vote.